Learning Web Development is Like Learning How to Paint

 Finishing and sharing a painting is way more important than learning about mixing paint colors or different types of brush strokes.

-The same is true with learning responsive web design and Bootstrap CSS
+The same is true with learning web development and responsive design

 Beginners should learn how to build a website as quick and painless as possible.
 So they can have something to share with others and say…